ParisaFarmanifard/Iris-SAM/README.md

-# Iris Segmentation Using Foundation Model
+# Iris Segmentation Using a Foundation Model
 This repository contains the code for training and inference of SAM on Iris dataset.

 ## Requirements